How to reduce problems during pregnancy? Here are some tips and tricks.... read more

 Like we mentioned earlier, your body is going through many changes during pregnancy, and it affects many different aspects of your mental and physical health.
-This, according to scientist, is one of the possible reasons this is a regular occurrence with expecting mums.
+This, according to scientists, is one of the possible reasons that having vivid or weird dreams is a common pregnancy symptom.
 An increase in hormone production is a big cause of this.
 Your hormones don’t just impact your emotions and anxiety but can also impact the way your brain processes information and emotions, possibly resulting in more vivid and frequent dreams while you are pregnant.

-Another cause is because your normal sleep pattern is disrupted.
+Another cause is that your normal sleep pattern is disrupted.
 From your child kicking up a fuss, to backaches or just getting up more than usual to pee, will impact REM (Rapid Eye Movement) sleep.
-Dreams happen during REM sleep and that can affect your dreams, even causing you to remember them being more vivid than usual.
+Dreams happen during REM sleep and that can affect your dreams, even causing you to remember them more vividly than usual.

 Having nightmares?
 No, it’s not a bad sign.
-It just means you’re experience more anxiety or stress than usual which is completely normal – you’re expecting!
+It just means you’re experiencing more anxiety or stress than usual which is completely normal – you’re expecting!
 Don’t add more anxiety to yourself by trying to decipher what your nightmare means, especially since vivid dreams are a common symptom of pregnancy.

 If your pregnancy dreams are just simply more vivid and frequent, try finding out what could be the cause.
 If you think it’s because you’re not getting enough sleep, try new sleeping positions or times.
 This could help you reduce your vivid dreams.